horeah/PyCmd/README.txt

 3. Known problems
 -----------------
     - pushd/popd are not supported
-    - %ERRORLEVEL% is always 0
+    - %ERRORLEVEL% is always 0 when executing commands interactively
+    - DOSKEY macros are not supported

 4. Future plans